QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 * Derived attributes

-Derived attributes are attributes whose values is calculated using other attributes.
+Derived attributes are attributes whose values are calculated using other attributes.
 They are usually created for convenience.

 <div class="text-center">